 How ARE your customers feeling?

-Earliest forms of opinion mining were focused on providing document-level analysis.
+Earliest forms of opinion mining were focused on providing document-level sentiment analysis.
 At this level, the focus was on providing insight for an entire opinion text taken as a whole.
 According to computer science professor Bin Liu, it is a relatively unsophisticated method which is ultimately a form of document classification.
 This kind of document classification can be done through supervised machine learning.
 However, similar results are achieved through a much more simple scoring system in which the text is compared to word-sets associated with positive and negative reviews and weighted accordingly.

 The insight that this method can provide necessarily follows the assumption that the overall text expresses an opinion on a single tangible element.
 The limitations of this approach are obvious, since such an overall judgement is more useful to consumers rather than businesses, who are more interested in a more rigorous breakdown of which features are succeeding, which aren’t succeeding and why.

 A more granular version of this is sentence-level sentiment analysis, in which a text is parsed sentence by sentence with the aim of automatically painting a more comprehensive view of the opinions being presented.
 Another way to describe this method is “subjectivity classification”, which firstly distinguishes between sentences that present factual information and sentences that present subjective opinion.
 These subjective sentences are then weighted based on whether they offer positive, negative or neutral sentiment.